Climate Solutions Summit, Jackson 2024

 Summit County, Colorado’s Climate Action Plan set a goal to achieve 100% renewable electricity by 2035.
 And while utility support is a key component of meeting this goal, Summit’s local governments wanted to take action locally.
 So non-profit partner High Country Conservation Center (HC3) created Solarize Summit, a county-wide bulk buy program for rooftop solar.
 In 5 years of program implementation, the community has added 2 megawatts of solar power to local rooftops.
 In this session, learn how you can create your own Solarize program to support your local residents and climate action goals.

-Reducing the Environmental Impacts of Tourism Through Regional Partnerships
+Reducing the Environmental Impacts of Tourism Through Regional Partnerships (Summit Tent)

 Managing tourism to decrease its impacts on the environment, natural resources, and infrastructure is an all-hands job across multiple local and federal agencies.
 In lieu of an official Destination Management and Marketing Organization, our community has had to form alliances and collaborations to develop cohesive strategies that cross boundary lines.
-A panel featuring Grand Teton National Park, Bridger Teton National Forest, Town Council, County Commission, Jackson Hole Travel and Tourism Board, and Jackson Hole Mountain Resort will exemplify how these partnerships are crucial to each organization’s success, separately and collectively.
+A panel featuring Grand Teton National Park, Bridger Teton National Forest, Jackson Hole Travel and Tourism Board, and Yellowstone National Park will exemplify how these partnerships are crucial to each organization’s success, separately and collectively.
 Panel facilitated by Jackson Hole Travel and Tourism Board.

-Procuring & Deploying Renewable Diesel
+Procuring & Deploying Renewable Diesel (Jackson Center for the Arts Theater)

 Renewable Diesel is a cleaner burning fuel that can significantly reduce greenhouse gas emissions.
 Renewable diesel is NOT biodiesel but is chemically equivalent to diesel, proving to be a true drop-in fuel for any diesel vehicle.
 You’ll learn from the following: renewable diesel experts, fleets successfully deploying renewable diesel, unique opportunities for use, such as off-road vehicles and ski resorts, as well as fuel producers and providers.
 You will learn how to quickly procure and deploy this fuel for immediate greenhouse gas reductions in your diesel vehicles.

-The Power of Local Voices: Effective Lobbying Techniques for Small Communities & Resorts
+The Power of Local Voices: Effective Lobbying Techniques for Small Communities & Resorts (Goldpiece Room, Wort Hotel)

-Bill Barron, Citizen’s Climate Lobby; Laurel Eastman, Citizen’s Climate Lobby
+Bill Barron, Citizens’ Climate Lobby; Laurel Eastman, Citizens’ Climate Lobby

 In this session, leaders from the national nonprofit Citizens’ Climate Lobby (CCL) share how small mountain communities and ski resorts can have a big impact on climate policy.
 Aiming high in policy advocacy is the most efficient way to achieve significant climate milestones.